 Utilizing Leak Science as your pool leak detection service doesn’t just save you headaches and money in the long-run.
 The City of Chandler has cited that an estimated 30% of all pools in the valley leak and waste water unnecessarily.
 That is a significant amount of wasted water and money.
-What’s scary about pool leaks is that many folks simply do not realize they have a leak until they incur significant damage.
+What’s scary about pool leaks is that more often than not, people simply do not realize they have a leak until significant damage appears.

 Areas in Your Swimming Pool Prone To Leaks

 SKIMMERS: For an inground pool, skimmers are the little buckets in the side of your pool.
 They hold baskets, which keeps debris from making their way into your filter.
 If you have an above ground pool, you likely have the kind that floats around in the water doing the same thing.
 Cracks in the skimmer or in the pipe connected to the bottom of the skimmer are very common.
 The most common cause of cracks in the skimmer is a material used, the age of your skimmer, and settling.

 POOL LIGHT: Leaks found in or around the pool light are most commonly either in the conduit line that the light cord is run through, or in the plaster and gunite surrounding the light.